11 Causes of Rubber Plant Dying and How to Revive It

 7. Too low humidity

-Rubber Plant grows best in average room humidity of 50-55%.
-Too low air humidity will result in dry and shrivelled leaves, leaf drop and the plant may begin to die.
+Too low air humidity will result in stunted growth, dry and shrivelled leaves, leaf drop and eventual plant death.

 How to fix it